-- several budget lines per output, which may be required but are not compulsory - negotiations with the service provider;
+• several budget lines per output, which may be required but are not compulsory

 The tenderer must announce its intention in terms of mobilization of means in its tender.
 Nevertheless, the technical and operational means used by the provider during the implementation of the contract in order to achieve the outputs is irrelevant for the contracting authority.